Illustration of men with varying leg sizes.

 Back when I was a skinny guy, I was physically incapable of lifting heavy things.
 Picking up a heavy piece of furniture was a total no-go.
 My spinal erectors just weren’t strong enough to hold my back in a safe position, my hips weren’t mobile enough for me to bend down with good form, and my grip wasn’t strong enough to hold onto anything heavy.
 I’m grateful that I didn’t throw out my back like my dad did.
 He was also skinny, and a bad moving day left him with a lifelong injury that he still deals with today, several decades later.

-However, after gaining sixty pounds of muscle, and after building up a stronger squat and deadlift, I haven’t run into a single lower-body strength issue.
+However, after gaining sixty pounds of muscle and getting 4x stronger at squats and deadlifts, I haven’t run into a single lower-body strength issue.
 Not once.
 Now, I’m not saying I’m strong enough to lift absolutely everything.
 I’m not.
 But when I find myself unable to lift something, it’s never my lower body that’s the weakest link.
-My fingers give out, my traps ache, my biceps burn.
+My fingers give out, my traps ache, and my biceps burn.
 It’s the same thing when I’m carrying around my wife or kid.
 Same with moving furniture or carrying groceries home.
 My legs aren’t the problem.
 In fact, I can’t think of a single time since deadlifting 225 pounds that my lower-body strength has been a limiting factor.
 The main benefit from going from a 225-pound to a 415-pound deadlift isn’t that it made my lower body stronger, it’s that it made my spinal erectors, upper back, and forearms stronger.

 Illustration of a man doing a Zercher squat

-Squats and deadlifts are still important, but so too are the bench press, overhead press, chin-up, row, and biceps curl.
-Spending more time strengthening those upper-body muscles may do a better job of strengthening our weak links.
-There’s also the possibility of choosing lower-body lifts that also help to strengthen our upper bodies, such as conventional deadlifts, front squats, and Zercher squats.
+Squats and deadlifts are still important, but so are the bench press, overhead press, chin-up, row, and biceps curl.
+Spending more time strengthening those upper-body muscles may strengthen our weak links better.
+We can also choose lower-body lifts that help strengthen our upper bodies, such as conventional deadlifts, front squats, and Zercher squats.

 Big Legs Don’t Fit into Pants

 This sounds like a stupid point to make, and to a certain extent, it is.
-It seems backwards to shape our bodies to our clothes instead of shaping our clothes to fit our bodies.
-But realistically, most of us will be buying clothes from regular stores, and I wish somebody would have warned me that building bigger legs would prevent me from wearing Levi’s jeans.
+It seems backward to shape our bodies to our clothes instead of shaping our clothes to fit our bodies.
+But realistically, most of us will be buying clothes from regular stores, and I wish somebody had warned me that building bigger legs would prevent me from wearing Levi’s jeans.

-Like us, O’Gallagher wasn’t saying that we should have small, weak, or useless legs—he can deadlift over 405 pounds, squat over 315 pounds—just that there’s a point of diminishing returns where getting even stronger can start to make it harder to look good in regular clothes.
+Like us, O’Gallagher wasn’t saying that we should have small, weak, or useless legs—he can deadlift over 405 pounds and squat over 315 pounds—just that there’s a point of diminishing returns where getting even stronger can start to make it harder to look good in regular clothes.

 For the serious lifter, that might not matter.
 Greg Nuckols squats over 700 pounds and lives in athletic shorts.
 No problem.
 But not everyone is a serious lifter.
 Some people want to be able to fit into pants.